sreachtools/sreachtools-website/_docs/src/modules/stochReach/setBased/SReachSetOptions/index.md

                                       overapproximation of the inverse of the
                                       standard normal cumulative density
                                       function
+            5. compute_style        - Approach used for obtaining the origin of the rays (referred to as anchor) 'max_safe_init'
+                                          - Choose the anchor such that the corresponding open-loop controller provides maximum safety 'cheby'
+                                          - Choose the anchor which is the Chebyshev center of the safe set at t=0, that also admits an open-loop stochastic reach probability, above the prescribed probability threshold.
+                                      'all'
+                                          - The underapproximative set is computed via the convex hull of the union of the polytopes obtained from the methods above.
+This polytope will have a maximum of twice the number of given direction vectors as vertices

         'genzps-open' : Genz's algorithm + Patternsearch
             1. set_of_dir_vecs      - [MUST HAVE] Set of direction vectors shot